rybaier/100-days-of-code/README.md

 ## Day 15 3/3
 - continued working on React Native and then took a break to work on my feed tracker app I keep getting a 'tuple has no attribute 'get' ' error and I haven't been able to solve it yet.
 It is weird because I am using class based views and this error only occurs on one of my models not both.
 - vague errors are maddeningly frustrating

+## day 16 3/4
+- worked on react native tutorials and udemy course
+- thoughts: react native is super interesting and I'm trying to make it through half the course before the start of my capstone week for my GA SEI  course
+## Day 17 3/5
+- worked on react native
+- ran into some interesting errors while working on a project with React Native, the course I am following has me using version 4 and due to that I had to spend a fair amount of time debugging and trying to make sure all the parts worked correctly because I forgot to install with --legacy-peer-deps so fixing the react navigation and gesture handlers took some time
+## day 18 3/6
+- worked on react native and my capstone wireframes and proposal
+- thoughts: I am excited to begin my capstone project I feel that I am developing an app that will be really useful in the long run.
+Especially if I can get it to have all the functionality I am shooting for.
+  - link to capstone repo https://github.com/rybaier/evac-assistance-app